sathishreddy/bi-att-flow/README.md

+# Note
+- Upgraded SQuAD model code to work with Tensorflow 1.1.
+Tested on Single GPU setting.
+I was able to achieve EM: 66.89, F1: 76.65 on dev set after upgrading to Tensorflow 1.1.

 # Bi-directional Attention Flow for Machine Comprehension

 - This the original implementation of [Bi-directional Attention Flow for Machine Comprehension][paper] (Seo et al., 2016).